thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 - The instrument invokes SDK implementation api and passes through the metric event.
 - Depending on the measurement semantic (see below), if batching is required, the Accumulator batches the metrics to optimise performance.
 - The processor picks a suitable aggregator to perform aggregation logic on the metric events.
-- The Controller manages the how and when the metric collection happens via collection mode (`push` or `pull`), collection checkpoints and the timer.
+- The Controller manages the how and when the metric collection happens via collection mode (either push or pull), collection checkpoints and the timer.
-- Exporters export outcome to storage backend or scraper via configured metric protocol (i.e OTLP).
+- Exporters export outcome to storage backend or scraper via a configured metric protocol like OLTP.

-In the [ShortenIt example](https://thanhnamit.netlify.app/2021/01/03/applying-observability-with-opentelemetry-part-1-distributed-tracing/#explore-otel-examples-with-shortenit), we will explore how OpenTel exports simple metrics to Prometheus backend and view it via Grafana.
-The code below starts a metric server and expose a HTTP endpoint `/metrics` for Prometheus scraper.
+In the [ShortenIt example](https://thanhnamit.netlify.app/2021/01/03/applying-observability-with-opentelemetry-part-1-distributed-tracing/#explore-otel-examples-with-shortenit), we will explore how OTel exports simple metrics to Prometheus backend and view it via Grafana.
+The code below starts a metric server and initiate a HTTP endpoint `/metrics` for Prometheus scraper.
 It is also configured with auto-instrumentation for application runtime and host, this is very handy if we don't want to write code to collect those metrics from scratch.

 ```go
 func InitMeter() {